-Milliman, Inc. ("Milliman") has been engaged to review the methodology, assumptions and calculations used by Sony Life Insurance Co., Ltd. ("Sony Life") to determine the Market Consistent Embedded Value ("MCEV") as of March 31, 2014.
-Specifically, the scope of our review included the embedded value as of March 31, 2014, the sensitivities, the new business value and the movement analysis from MCEV as of March 31, 2013.
+Milliman, Inc. ("Milliman") has been engaged to review the methodology, assumptions and calculations used by Sony Life Insurance Co., Ltd. ("Sony Life") to determine the Market Consistent Embedded Value ("MCEV") as of March 31, 2015.
+Specifically, the scope of our review included the embedded value as of March 31, 2015, the sensitivities, the new business value and the movement analysis from MCEV as of March 31, 2014.

-The board of directors made a statement in its News Release Form dated May 26, 2014 that the methodology, assumptions and calculations have been made in accordance with the European Insurance CFO Forum Market Consistent Embedded Value Principles©, with the following exceptions:
+The board of directors made a statement in its News Release Form dated May 21, 2015 that the methodology, assumptions and calculations have been made in accordance with the European Insurance CFO Forum Market Consistent Embedded Value Principles1, with the following exceptions:

-- The reference rate used in the calculations has been defined as the government bond nominal spot rate curve rather than the swap rate curve as stipulated in the MCEV principles. - The calculated value of MCEV is the value for the life insurance business of Sony Life only and not the consolidated value of Sony Life's parent company, Sony Financial Holdings Inc. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Sony Life on a standalone basis. - With respect to Sony Life's subsidiaries and its equity-method affiliates, Sony Life has not evaluated their life insurance business but reflected the following values in the calculation of adjusted net worth: - AEGON Sony Life Insurance Co., Ltd. is valued at net asset value minus intangible fixed assets and Insurance Business Law Article 113 deferred assets, multiplied by the participation rate - · Other companies are valued at book value under Japanese GAAP - None of the calculated values of MCEV are presented separately by segment of subsidiary or by affiliated company. - Sony Life has calculated the adjusted net worth based on generally accepted accounting principles and practices in Japan and not based on the International Financial Reporting Standards (IFRS).
+- The reference rate used in the calculations has been defined as the government bond nominal spot rate curve rather than the swap rate curve as stipulated in the MCEV Principles. - The interest rate sensitivities are disclosed for a 50bp increase and decrease rather than a 100bp increase and decrease as required in the MCEV Principles, considering the level of interest rates in Japan. - The calculated value of MCEV is the value for the life insurance business of Sony Life only and not the consolidated value of Sony Life's parent company, Sony Financial Holdings Inc. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Sony Life on a stand-alone basis. - With respect to Sony Life's subsidiaries and its equity-method affiliates, Sony Life has not evaluated their life insurance business but reflected the following values in the calculation of adjusted net worth: - AEGON Sony Life Insurance Co., Ltd. is valued at net asset value minus intangible fixed assets, reinsurance credits on modified coinsurance (to be amortized in the future) and Insurance Business Law Article 113 deferred assets, multiplied by the participation rate - Other companies are valued at book value under Japanese GAAP - None of the calculated values of MCEV are presented separately by segment of subsidiary or by affiliated company. - Sony Life has calculated the adjusted net worth based on generally accepted accounting principles and practices in Japan and not based on the International Financial Reporting Standards (IFRS).